Clinical Psychology: HIV risk & prevention among high-risk groups; Psychosocial aspects of chronic disease and traumatic injury management

 Clinical Psychology: Cognitive-behavioral research, treatment, and theory of anxiety, mood, and related disorders.

-Applied Developmental Psychology: Intellectual and developmental disabilities, especially challenging behaviors and other forms of psychopathology (epidemiology, assessment, applied behavior analysis) and socio-emotional development and social adaptation.
+Applied Developmental Psychology: Intellectual and developmental disabilities, especially challenging behaviors and other forms of psychopathology (assessment, applied behavior analysis, epidemiology) and socio-emotional development and social adaptation.
 For free access to the Behavior Problems Inventory (BPI-01 and BPI-S) see below.

 School Psychology: Areas of assessment and measurement with children.